7.1: It is debt.

 The only way to earn the higher return is to get a disproportionate share of the ownership.

-The warrant prices are high because they should be high.
+The warrant prices are high but they should be high; in other words, it is a fair price.
 It is only if the market is over estimating the variance that warrant issues will be justified.

 There might still be scenarios (such as project financing, where the firm might want to convey propreitary information to the lender) where bank debt is superior.